 07 April 2014 By Billy Hawkins

-We were inspired to try creating alpine environments in a variety of attractive ways – in imitation of the Crevice garden, built in 2011 by ZeeZee, a Czech landscaper who employs this method frequently in his native country where this style of gardening is very popular.
+We were inspired to try creating alpine environments in a variety of attractive ways – in imitation of the Crevice garden, built in 2011 by ZeeZee, a Czech landscaper who employs this method frequently in his native country.
 Within each crevice, small micro climates are created for different types of plants, but it is very much trial and error to see what the possibilities are.
 The only maintenance required is watering, weeding and replanting where gaps appear.
 The Daphne in particular has been a nice surprise for the team – providing a good display and delicious scent.

-It is always flattering for us when someone with the alpine plant authority and knowledge of Cara (on behalf of Wisley), says that she reserves the very best plants, at the height of their fabulousness, for the Alitex greenhouse (which is the Wisley Alpine house).
+It is always flattering for us when someone with the alpine plant authority and knowledge, says that they reserve the very best plants, at the height of their fabulousness, for the Alitex greenhouse (which is the Wisley Alpine house).
 They pick out the best looking plants from behind the scenes to display to the public – without doubt the plants we saw were all magnificent so it is amazing how selections are made!

-Thank you to the Alpine Team for a great day and to our guests for making the event so enjoyable.
+Thank you to the Alpine Team for a great and knowledge filled day.